IBM/ibm-licensing-operator/docs/Content/Install_on_OCP.md

 You have created the **Operator** for **IBM Licensing Service**.
 The **Operator** is only responsible for watching over the configuration and managing resources used by **IBM Licensing Service**.

 **What's next:**
-Configure an IBM Licensing instance.
+Create an IBM Licensing instance.

 ## Creating an IBM Licensing instance